wordslab-org/wordslab-notebooks/README.md

 #### Detailed installation instructions with screenshots

+For the first installation, it is recommended to follow the [detailed installation instructions](./docs/install-local.md).

-Open the [detailed installation instructions](./docs/install-local.md) or just run the quick commands below.
+For the followinig installations, if you are already familiar with the procedure, you can just run the quick commands below.

 #### Quick Windows commands